You are here:

 Joy M. Dougherty, Presiding Administrative Law Judge (PALJ)

-The Hearings Division ensures timely and impartial resolution of Oregon workers’ compensation and Oregon Occupational Safety and Health Division (Oregon OSHA) disputes.
+The Hearings Division ensures timely and impartial resolution of Oregon workers’ compensation and Oregon Occupational Safety and Health Administration (Oregon OSHA) disputes.

-Hearings Division offices are located in Portland, Salem, Eugene, Medford, Bend, Coos Bay, Pendleton, and Ontario.
-Hearings are also held in Astoria, Klamath Falls, Newport, and Roseburg.
+Hearings Division offices are located in Portland, Salem, Eugene, Medford, Bend, Coos Bay, and Pendleton.
+Hearings are also held in Astoria, Klamath Falls, Roseburg, The Dalles, Ontario and the Portland State Office Building.
 Contact information for ALJs and their judicial assistants is available on this website.

 The Workers' Compensation Board (WCB) provides timely and impartial resolution of disputes appealed from its Hearings Division.
 WCB also approves Claim Disposition Agreements, reviews disputes regarding the processing of “Own Motion” claims under ORS 656.278, and resolves disputes arising from third-party settlements/judgments.